hull/hull-node/README.md

 app.use(Hull.Middleware({ configuration }));
 ```

-A bridge between Hull Client and a NodeJS HTTP application (e.g. express) which initializes context for every HTTP request.
+A bridge between Hull Client and a NodeJS HTTP application (e.g. express) which initializes a context for every HTTP request.

 ## [Hull Connector](#hullconnector)